 Universal Guidelines Help Simplify Audit Prep

 The same challenges apply to pest management professionals who service audited facilities.
-Given how important it is for our food processing and manufacturing clients to meet stringent pest management protocols at audit, inconsistent requirements from one auditor to the next can complicate things considerably.
+Given how important it is for our food processing and manufacturing clients to meet stringent pest management protocols at third-party audits, inconsistent requirements from one auditor to the next can complicate things considerably.

 That’s why the National Pest Management Association (NPMA) compiled a universal set of pest management standards for food plants in 2007, and recently updated them again.
 Drafted by a group of nationally recognized professionals representing most of the major food safety auditors – including AIB International, ASI, NSF-Cook & Thurber, Silliker and YUM Brands – the NPMA’s guidelines meet or exceed the pest management requirements of all the major auditors.

 In short, the guidelines take the guesswork out of preparing for the pest management component of your next third-party audit, for you and your pest management provider.

 The four “tops”: personnel, pest management, communication, record-keeping

 The universal standards cover four major categories of the typical pest management program in a food plant.
 The first category is personnel, and covers background checks, uniform and vehicle requirements, minimum training standards and so forth.
 This category has implications not only for food safety but also food security.
 In this day and age, food security concerns are on the “front burner” for auditors.

 Next are the pest management protocols themselves, which naturally form the core of the standards.
 The final two categories are communications and recordkeeping, which outline the pest management documentation required for audit.
 This written information plays a fundamental role at third-party audit., as it is the only way auditors have to critically evaluate pest management activity and performance over time.